davide-talesco/paip/README.md

 the remote method threw any error or if there was any error sending, receiving the messages .

 ## BROADCAST
+A service can publish a message without expecting any reply:

 `paip.broadcast(subject, message)`